You are what you “eat” is a saying that is quite popular and very true. This article discusses 3 Thrilling Nutrition Choices

 Vegetables are another great source of healthy fat and fiber.
 Examples include broccoli, cauliflower, spinach and kale.

-The fat found in meat and dairy is a subtype of fat known as saturated fat.
-Eating saturated fat can raise your LDL cholesterol levels, which in turn can increase your risk of heart disease.
+The fat found in meat and dairy is classified as saturated fat.
+Consuming saturated fat can elevate LDL cholesterol levels, thereby increasing the risk of heart disease.

 When you eat saturated fat, your liver turns it into saturated fat on your body, which can raise your cholesterol.